Chart Color Schemes

 Taree is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As per the latest Census evaluation in Taree, dwelling structures were composed of 78.3% houses and 21.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro NSW's figures of 87.7% houses and 12.3% other dwellings.
-Home ownership in Taree stood at 38.3%, with mortgaged dwellings at 23.0% and rented ones at 38.7%.
-The median monthly mortgage repayment was $1,300, below Non-Metro NSW's average of $1,430.
-Median weekly rent in Taree was recorded as $289, compared to Non-Metro NSW's $300.
-Nationally, Taree's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Dwelling structure in Taree, as evaluated at the latest Census held on 28 August 2016, comprised 78.3% houses and 21.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 87.7% houses and 12.3% other dwellings during the same period.
+Home ownership in Taree was at 38.3%, with mortgaged dwellings at 23.0% and rented dwellings at 38.7%.
+The median monthly mortgage repayment in Taree was $1,300 as of August 2016, while the median weekly rent figure was recorded at $289.
+Nationally, Taree's mortgage repayments were significantly lower than the Australian average of $1,863 reported in June 2021, and rents were substantially below the national figure of $375 as of March 2021.

 Frequently Asked Questions - Housing